rutgerblom/SDDC.Lab/README.md

 ## Description

-This repository contains a set of Ansible Playbooks that will deploy and configure vCenter, nested ESXi, NSX-T Manager, and NSX-T Edge nodes.
+This repository contains a set of Ansible Playbooks that deploy and configure vCenter, nested ESXi, NSX-T Manager, and NSX-T Edge nodes.
 The primary use case is speedy provisioning of a consistent nested vSphere/NSX-T lab environment.

 ## Changelog